I was eager to hike the Grand Canyon long before I began publishing Backpacker magazine in 1973.

 We couldn’t wait.

-I’ll tell about this trek in another post..
+I’ll tell about it in another episode.

 For more of my posts sign up on my privileged friends list below: